-These student/chef pairings will be tasked with developing a full menu that meets the school food budgets and far exceeds the nutritional values and standard recommended by the USDA.
-The program criteria is based on Teens’s Turning Green’s The Conscious Kitchen.
+Student/chef teams are tasked with developing a full menu that meets school food budgets and far exceeds the nutritional values and standard recommended by the USDA.
+The strict program criteria is based on Teens Turning Green’s The Conscious Kitchen.

-The culminating event is the ETCM Challenge on Saturday, May 17.
-Each team, in partnership with their lead chef will prepare a four course menu based on the wisdom acquired over the course of this project.
-Each team will present their menu to an esteemed panel of judges.
-One team will be selected as the ETCM 2013 Champion.
+The culminating event is the ETCM Challenge on Saturday, May 17, 2014.
+In partnership with their lead chef, each team will prepare a four-course menu based on wisdom acquired over the course of this project and present their menu to an esteemed panel of judges.
+One team will be selected as the ETCM 2014 Champion.
 Peers, family, school faculty, and community members are invited to attend the Challenge and share in a tasting following the presentation.
-Our aim is to see these food choices integrated into school food programs across the country.
+Our aim is to see healthy, sustainable food choices integrated into school food programs across the country.

 Kent Middle School, Kentfield